regression after 7267 SMF is fast and loose with optional dependencies

 So I did activate the previous BE and rebooted and everything is back normal.

-Updated by Toomas Soome almost 5 years ago
+Updated by Toomas Soome about 5 years ago

 Andrew Stormont wrote: